Active read access

 Which components the worker type or instance wants to receive updates about.
 You use interest to make sure that entities in the world behave correctly around other entities.
 How you set up interest depends on which type of interest you’re using.

 You must set up the static and dynamic component filters correctly.
-How you set up the filters depends on which filter you’re using.
+How you set up the filters depends on which filter you’re using, and whether you’re using chunk-based interest (CBI) or only query-based interest (QBI).

 Read access permission